THE THING SATAN FEARS MOST

 The Lord Jesus came from the Father and returned to the Father.

-And now I am no more in the world, but these are in the world, and I come to thee.
-Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are.
+“Now I am no longer in the world, but these are in the world, and I come to You.
+Holy Father, keep through your name those whom you have given Me, that they may be one as we are.
 (John 17:11)

 The Father lives in the Lord Jesus and the Lord Jesus lives by the Life of the Father.